takemaru/graphillion/README.md

 ### List of graphs

-This is the most stright-forward way to create a GraphSet object.
+This is the most straight-forward way to create a GraphSet object.
 Specify a list of graphs and get an object that includes the graphs.

 In the following example, two graphs, one has a single edge and the